-Important: This article summarises published research for general informational purposes only.
-It does not constitute medical or mental health advice, and does not replace the guidance of your doctor, gynecologist, or a mental health professional.
+Important: Educational information only.
+Not medical advice.
+This article summarises published research for general informational purposes only.
+It does not replace the guidance of your doctor, gynecologist, or a mental health professional.
+For personal guidance, speak with a doctor, pharmacist, sexual-health clinic, or local urgent-care service when symptoms are severe or pregnancy risk is possible.
 If you are experiencing significant mood changes, depression, or anxiety, please speak with a healthcare provider.
 If you are in crisis, contact a mental health helpline or emergency services in your country.

 Few topics in women's health are more prone to oversimplification than the relationship between the contraceptive pill and mental health.
 Search for it online and you'll find two camps operating at full volume: one insisting the pill causes depression and the medical establishment has been dismissing women's concerns for decades; the other citing population studies and treating the concern as anecdote dressed up as evidence.